Friday, August 7, 2020

 The Cost of Living

-“Please” I begged with my fists closed tight and struggling with my patience “what is this?
+“Please” I begged with my fists closed tight and struggling with desperate impatience “what is this?
 I don’t understand.”

 “These are…” she paused before starting again “My memories.
 My past.
 Who I am.”